mathhulk/advancedbans/README.md

 }
 ```

-## Favicon
+## Icons
-If you wish to change the favicon, replace the `icon.png` file located in `/assets/img/`.
+If you wish to change the icon, replace the icons from `/assets/img/` and `/assets/img/icons/` using a tool like https://www.favicon-generator.org/.

 ## Credit and Problems
 ab-web-addon was made using Bootstrap.